The Professionals (1966 film): Plot

 The following day, Maria rides off through the narrow canyons to rejoin Raza, but Dolworth sets off explosives he had planted in the canyon walls, which collapse and close off the canyon, preventing her escape.
 As Raza and his remaining men close in, Dolworth volunteers to stay behind to allow the other professionals to escape with Maria.
 In the ensuing fight, Raza is wounded and captured, and Dolworth is almost killed by a dying Chiquita, whose pistol has run out of bullets.

 Grant and his men meet the professionals (with Raza and Maria) at the US border.
+The men watch as Grant physically assaults Maria when she stands up to him and makes clear she's not going back with him.
 Grant tells Fardan that their contract has been satisfactorily concluded.
 He then orders one of his men to kill the wounded Raza.
 Before he can fire, Dolworth shoots the guns from his hand.
 The other professionals step in to protect Maria and Raza.
 They collect the wounded Raza, laying him on the back of a horse-drawn wagon with Maria at the reins, and send both back to Mexico.
+Fardan coldly tells Grant that their contract is now really fulfilled in that they rescued Maria from a "nasty old kidnapper", meaning Grant himself, while Dolworth humorously assures Grant that both sides lost on a "bad deal", with Grant losing Maria and he and the others losing their pay.

-Grant angrily turns to Fardan and says, "You bastard!", to which Fardan retorts: "Yes, sir, in my case an accident of birth.
+Grant angrily calls Fardan a "bastard!" to which Fardan famously retorts: "Yes, sir, in my case an accident of birth.
 But you, sir, you're a self-made man."
 The professionals then ride off, following the wagon across the border to Mexico.